ainzzorl/goodcode/_articles/error-prone-test-helper.md

 Error Prone implements a helper class, [`CompilationTestHelper`](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/test_helpers/src/main/java/com/google/errorprone/CompilationTestHelper.java), to simplify writing bug checkers.

 It is initialized with the checker under test and accepts source code to run the checker on.
-That code can either be inlined in the test, or read from another file.
+That code can either be inlined in the test or read from another file.

-The test author annotates the input code with comments marking where the checker must fire and what it must output.
+The test's author annotates the input code with comments marking where the checker must fire and what it must output.

 `CompilationTestHelper` then runs the checker on the provided code and compares its output with the expectation extracted from the marker comments.